Skip to main content

 Your hair follicles are living organs that respond directly to the hormonal signals dictated by your metabolic health.

-Insulin, a hormone produced by the pancreas, is responsible for managing levels by helping your cells absorb glucose from the bloodstream for energy.
+Insulin, a hormone produced by the pancreas, is responsible for managing blood sugar levels by helping your cells absorb glucose from the bloodstream for energy.
 When your diet consistently includes high levels of refined carbohydrates and sugars, your body must produce more and more insulin to manage the glucose load.

 Over time, your cells can become less responsive to these signals, a condition known as insulin resistance.
 This state has profound consequences that extend to your hair.
 Elevated insulin levels can stimulate the ovaries and adrenal glands to produce more androgens.
 This increase in androgen production leads to higher levels of circulating DHT, amplifying the hormonal signal that causes hair follicles to shrink.
 The result is a metabolic environment that can accelerate hair thinning and loss.